-Part-time Ed.M. students must complete How People Learn in Year 1 and must fulfill all remaining Foundations coursework within two years.
-In cases of serious illness, emergency, or other exceptional circumstances a student may submit a petition via a Student Appeal Form to request permission to drop a required Foundations course and repeat it at a later time; however, all Foundations requirements must be completed in order to earn the Ed.M. degree.
+Ed.M. students are not permitted to drop the How People Learn or program requirements.
+In cases of serious illness, emergency, or other exceptional circumstances a student may submit a petition via a Student Appeal Form to request permission to drop required courses; however, program requirements must be completed in order to earn the Ed.M. degree.